worm-portal/aqequil/README.md

 ## Bundled Software

-This package includes pre-compiled binaries from [EQ3/6 v8.0a](https://github.com/39alpha/eq3_6), a software package for geochemical modeling developed by Thomas Wolery at Lawrence Livermore National Laboratory.
+This package includes pre-compiled binaries from [EQ3/6 v8.0a](https://github.com/39alpha/eq3_6), a software package for geochemical modeling developed by Thomas Wolery at Lawrence Livermore National Laboratory and updated by [39 Alpha](https://github.com/39alpha/eq3_6).

 **EQ3/6 License:** BSD 3-Clause License
 **Copyright:** (c) 1987, 1990-1993, 1995, 1997, 2002, 2013 The Regents of the University of California, Lawrence Livermore National Laboratory.